Sustainability in the sports centre Tenerife Top Training

-Over the last few years, T3 has undertaken an energy efficiency upgrade that has converted our complex into one of the most environmentally sustainable sports centre on the Canary Islands.
+Sustainability in Tenerife.
+Discover how T3 is being transformed into one of the greenest sports centres in the Canary Islands.
+Over the last few years, T3 has undertaken an energy efficiency upgrade that has converted our complex into one of the most environmentally sustainable sports centres in the Canary Islands.

 Examples of the work involved include: